JBnkn/WSAA-big-project/README.md

 ## Project Description
 [Last.fm](https://www.last.fm/) is a popular online music website that tracks people's song listening habits.
 Founded in (2002 before the rise on online music streaming), users could initially download a plug-in that would connect to a music playing tool such as iTunes, which would then feed their plays to their last.fm user account, allowing them to see their top artists and listening trends.

-For this project, I decided to utilise the last.fm API to download the top artists and their albums into a local MySQL database.
-I then used that database to build out my Flask server to create an interactive page where users can see the current top artists in one place, and review their most popular albums.
+For this project, I decided to utilise the [last.fm API](https://www.last.fm/api) to download the top artists and their albums into a local MySQL database.
+I then used that database to build out my Flask server and DAO to create an interactive page where users can see the current top artists in one place, and review their most popular albums.
 The interface also allows for creating, updating, and deleting artists to showcase a range of CRUD operations.

+## Repository Structure
+''' bash
+WSAA-big-project/
+├── lastfm/
+│   └── lastfm-artists.py    # pulls data from last.fm API to local MySQL database
+├── .gitignore               # Git exclusions (incl config files) ├── README.md                # project outline
+├── index.html               # HTML and AJAX interfact
+├── lastfmDAO.py             # Database Access Object - functions to call from MySQL DB
+└── wsaarestserver.py        # RESTful API server - Flask functions

+## Requirements

+## API Endpoints

 ## Potential Improvements
 - automate monthly pull from last.fm API using cron to update top artists / playcounts / listeners